Shop

 “The terroir here,” she says, “adds a tremendous amount of sticky tropical fruit notes to something whose West Coast counterpart is herbal, earthy, a great bittering hop but not really used for aromatics or flavoring.”
 (Incidentally, Nugget is one of Houghton’s favorites, too: “It grows well, it yields well, it’s a favorite of the brewers, and agronomically it’s great for us too.”)

-As these and other farms start producing more hops, and gain a better understanding of what their hops can do for beer, they add more to local craft beer narratives.
-You need brewers and breweries to turn the hops into tasty beer and sell it, but you need farmers to grow those hops, and slowly, consumers are starting to appreciate the role farmers play in the craft ecosystem.
+Brewers and breweries need hops to turn into tasty beer and sell it, but farmers need to grow those hops, and slowly, consumers are starting to appreciate the role farmers play in the craft ecosystem.

-“They have this amazing understanding of hops in terms of brewing,” he says, “but what I’ve found is that they don’t have much familiarity with how hops are grown, how we harvest and process them.
+“They have this amazing understanding of hops in terms of brewing,” he says, “but I’ve found that they don’t have much familiarity with how hops are grown, how we harvest and process them.
 But they love to learn about that stuff because it’s such an interesting part of the story.”

 Liked this article?
 Sign up for our newsletter to get the best craft beer writing on the web delivered straight to your inbox.